emmachalupka/emmachalupka/README.md

 ### Hi there 👋

+### I'm a Chemical Engineering Student with an interest in expanding my coding knowledge

+### Check out some of my projects! :
 <!--
 **emmachalupka/emmachalupka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.